JJSwigut/Stonks/README.md

 ## Final Thoughts

 This project was a great opportunity to explore and implement modern Android development practices and libraries.
-It's a testament to the power and flexibility of these tools and how they can be used to build a simple, yet effective application.
-I look forward to receiving any feedback and making improvements.
+I spent about 4.5-5 hours on the project all up, including documentation.
+The only copied code was called out in comments but mostly taken from the NowInAndroid project as inspiration for the ConventionPlugins and build-logic module.

 ## Future Improvements